Ezku/Athene.fi/wordpress/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Other interesting stuff:

-* Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author.
+* Check out the other [WordPress Plugins](http://yoast.com/wordpress/) by the same author.
 * Want to increase traffic to your WordPress blog?
 Check out the [WordPress SEO](http://yoast.com/articles/wordpress-seo/) Guide!
 * Check out the authors [WordPress Hosting](http://yoast.com/articles/wordpress-hosting/) experience.
 Good hosting is hard to come by, but it doesn't have to be expensive, Joost tells you why!
-* If you've still not seen enough, or you'd rather listen than read, check out the [WordPress Podcast](http://wp-community.org/), hosted by the author of this plugin and Frederick Townes, the creator of [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/).

 == Installation ==